Key Quote

 Technique 1 — ANAPHORA & PHONETIC DIALECT

-The dialect is a deliberate political choice: Standard English represents the hegemonic (dominant) culture that controlled the narrative; Creole represents the suppressed voice.
+The dialect is a deliberate political choice: Standard English represents the dominant culture that controlled the narrative; Creole represents the suppressed voice.
 Agard refuses to translate — the reader must meet him on his linguistic terms.
 This is an act of cultural resistance: language becomes the battlefield where colonial power is both exercised and challenged.

 Key Words